Freestyle045/iACodeChallenge/README.md

 1. By default, the medications have been assigned random monetary values between $0.01 and $100.00 USD.
 1. By default, the coordinate system is -10 to 10 on X and Y coordinates.
 This yields 441 unique coordinate pairs or "locations".
 1. When the program is run, a defined (in config.json) number of Facility objects are created and assigned random coordinates.
-1. If the number of facilities to be created exceeds the number of positions on the grid, facilities will be created until the grid is full.
+1. If the number of facilities to be created exceeds the number of positions on the grid, facilities will be only be created and added until the grid is full.
+1. The grid does not have to be filled.
+Example: a 50x50 grid can have only 5 facilities in it.
-1. It is possible for fewer than 3 facilities to be returned as the "3 closest" if there are fewer than 3 facilities were seeded on the grid.
+1. It is possible for fewer than 3 facilities to be returned as the "3 closest" if there are actually fewer than 3 total facilities seeded on the grid.
 1. If 0 facilities are seeded, 0 facilities will be returned in the search.

+#### Important:
+* There is no prioritization of "direction" when the three closest facilities are being found.
+For example, it is possible for many sets of coordinates to all have the same ManhattanDistance from the entered coordinates.
+However, the program merely sorts and grabs three of them without any prejudice.
+In reality, you're probably going to want to have more rules to prioritize a direction so that you can more easily predict which locations are going to get picked.

 - - - -